DrKLO/Telegram/README.md

 ### Changes

+* 8.85.12
+    * updated libs in gradle
+    * removed google vision, no more google so
+    * deletion marks on new architecture
+        * when someone delete FULL story in GREEN chats, no marks applied, but messages are saved.
+The only difference visually with the old
+        * no more fantom deletions, work well on multiacc
+    * Graherium: they have stars, we have ballz
+        * speedup upload & download
 * 8.85.11
     * added to menu delete downloaded file files which you download can be deleted directly from message w/o going to "download menu".